ptsefton/chordprobook/README.md

 Unlike book and song files, the setlist uses markdown format.
 Songs are second level headings starting with "##" and sets are first level headings.
-You can include any other markup you like.
+You can include any other (Pandoc) markdown markup you like.
 Identify songs by entering one or more words from the title, in order.
-So "## Amazing" will match "Amazing Grace" and "##Slot Baby" would match "Slot Machine Baby".
+So "## Amazing" will match "Amazing Grace" and "## Slot Baby" would match "Slot Machine Baby".

 To transpose the song, add a positive or negative integer at after the path, separated by a space. eg: